Anthony Capo

 Anthony "Tony" Capo (July 10, 1959 – January 23, 2012) was an American hitman in the DeCavalcante crime family who later became a government witness and entered the Witness Protection Program.
-His aliases included Marshall Beach, Mathew Beach and Wade Beach.

 Early life

 A resident of South Beach, Staten Island, Capo became an associate of the DeCavalcante crime family during the early 1980s under powerful Elizabeth, New Jersey faction leader Giovanni Riggi.
 Capo was involved in extortion and loansharking activities.
 He was married with three children.

-In the 1980s, Capo attended school to become a certified Asbestos abatement worker.
+In the 1980s, Capo attended school to become a certified asbestos abatement worker.
 However, Capo later testified that he slept during class and allowed the school's operator to take the test for him.
 When questioned by a federal prosecutor about his knowledge of asbestos removal, Capo replied, "I wouldn't know asbestos if I was sitting on it."
 Sometime in the late 1980s, law enforcement listed Capo as a soldier in the DeCavalcante family.